TomHigson/CV/src/backend/text/mbda3.md

+In this company-funded activity, I acted as an internal consusltant to more than 10 mojor projects.
+My contributions included:
 - Identified the need for, proposed and managed the formalisation of international model-based systems engineering practices
 	- Led a team of principal engineers to produce new modelling standards and guidelines to improve the international tool set and associated training
 	- Rolled out new business practices across multiple billion euros worth of projects
+	- Worked with [INCOSE](https://www.incose.org/) to stay aligned with upcoming trends
 - Established an international systems engineering working group to:
 	- Disseminate lessons learned
 	- Encourage skill sharing between software and systems teams